atbcb/usab-uswds/_pages/about/policy/p-ra.md

 Participates in the interactive process; promptly provides any requested medical information about the disability, limitations, and need for accommodation to a supervisor or the Director of Administration.

-## 6. Reqesting a Reasonable Accomodation
+## 6. Requesting a Reasonable Accommodation

 ### 6.1.
 Requests for Reasonable Accommodation.